sitrox/schemacop/README_V3.md

 result['foo'] # 42
 ```

-Please note, that if you specify the value twice in the data you want to validate,
+Please note that if you specify the value twice in the data you want to
-once with the key being a symbol and once being a string, Schemacop will raise an
+validate, once with the key being a symbol and once being a string, Schemacop
-error:
+will raise an error:

 ```ruby
 schema = Schemacop::Schema3.new :hash do